 This morning we board a launch for a cruise to Taquile Island.
 We visit the floating reed island communities of the Uros Indians on the way.
 Taquile's rocky, terraced slopes rise steeply from the waters in the center of the lake.

-Day 15: Return to Puno
+Day 15: Return to Puno by Ferry

 This morning we explore Taquile Island, only four miles long and less than a mile wide.
 The island has picturesque villages, hilltop shrines and a gentle and industrious population of Taquile Indian weavers who welcome us wherever we go.